zyzshishui/miles/docs/en/get_started/usage.md

         return sample
     ```

-    For a more complete version, please refer to [slime/rollout/sglang\_example.py](../../slime/rollout/sglang_rollout.py).
+    For a more complete version, please refer to [miles/rollout/sglang\_example.py](../../miles/rollout/sglang_rollout.py).

   - Sometimes, you may also need to support a custom reward model.
 This can be configured by setting `--custom-rm-path`.

 ## How to Use SGLang

-slime implements a server-based engine using SGLang via the `HttpServerEngineAdapter` as an intermediary.
+miles implements a server-based engine using SGLang via the `HttpServerEngineAdapter` as an intermediary.

 ### Parameter Configuration

-slime incorporates almost all SGLang parameters by using SGLang's `ServerArgs.add_cli_args`.
+miles incorporates almost all SGLang parameters by using SGLang's `ServerArgs.add_cli_args`.
 When setting an SGLang parameter, you need to add the `--sglang-` prefix.
 For example:

   - In co-located training and inference, you often need to limit `--mem-fraction-static`.
 This parameter should be changed to `--sglang-mem-fraction-static`.
-  - During training, if you want SGLang to infer beyond the maximum context length specified in the Hugging Face checkpoint's `config.json`, you need to use `--context-length`, which becomes `--sglang-context-length` in slime.
+  - During training, if you want SGLang to infer beyond the maximum context length specified in the Hugging Face checkpoint's `config.json`, you need to use `--context-length`, which becomes `--sglang-context-length` in miles.
   - For multi-node large EP inference, you might need `--enable-ep-moe`, `--enable-dp-attention`, `--dp-size`, `--enable-deepep-moe`, etc. These can be passed as `--sglang-enable-ep-moe`, `--sglang-enable-dp-attention`, `--sglang-dp-size`, and `--sglang-enable-deepep-moe` respectively.

-Some parameters related to slime's resource scheduling are configured by slime itself, for example:
+Some parameters related to miles's resource scheduling are configured by miles itself, for example:

-  - `--tp-size` in slime is set using `--rollout-num-gpus-per-engine`.
+  - `--tp-size` in miles is set using `--rollout-num-gpus-per-engine`.
-  - `--model-path` in slime is set using `--hf-checkpoint`.
+  - `--model-path` in miles is set using `--hf-checkpoint`.

-The way SGLang parameters are integrated into slime can be found in [slime/backends/sglang\_utils/arguments.py](../../slime/backends/sglang_utils/arguments.py).
+The way SGLang parameters are integrated into miles can be found in [miles/backends/sglang\_utils/arguments.py](../../miles/backends/sglang_utils/arguments.py).

 ### How to Use the Router

-slime uses [sglang-router](https://github.com/sgl-project/sglang/tree/main/sgl-router) to manage the SGLang servers during the training process.
+miles uses [sglang-router](https://github.com/sgl-project/sglang/tree/main/sgl-router) to manage the SGLang servers during the training process.
 You can configure the address of the [sglang-router](https://github.com/sgl-project/sglang/tree/main/sgl-router) using `--sglang-router-ip` and `--sglang-router-port`.
 If not configured, a router will be started by default within the cluster.

 After starting, all SGLang servers will register with the router via the `/add_worker` endpoint.
 When actually generating data, you only need to send HTTP requests to the router, which will perform load balancing and forward the requests to the servers.

-When you configure an external router using `--sglang-router-ip` and `--sglang-router-port`, slime will not start an internal router.
+When you configure an external router using `--sglang-router-ip` and `--sglang-router-port`, miles will not start an internal router.
 Instead, it will register all its servers with this external router.
 You can then use this external router's address to implement more complex data generation workflows.
 Note that the router supports OpenAI-compatible APIs.

 ## How to Use Megatron

-slime supports different and lightly modified versions of Megatron by reusing common functions from the `megatron.training` directory, such as `parse_args`, `save_checkpoint`, and `load_checkpoint`.
+miles supports different and lightly modified versions of Megatron by reusing common functions from the `megatron.training` directory, such as `parse_args`, `save_checkpoint`, and `load_checkpoint`.
 Therefore, when using it, you must ensure that Megatron is accessible in the `PYTHONPATH`, for example, by adding `export PYTHONPATH=/root/Megatron-LM` at runtime.

 ### Parameter Configuration

-slime directly imports all parameters of the Megatron in the current environment by using `from megatron.training.arguments import parse_args`.
+miles directly imports all parameters of the Megatron in the current environment by using `from megatron.training.arguments import parse_args`.
 If the version of Megatron you are using has parameters defined outside of `parse_args`, you can configure them by passing them in, similar to how it's done in [train.py](../../train.py), for example:

 ```python
 if __name__ == "__main__":